 We are an interdisciplinary research team of social psychologists, neuropsychologists and psychophysiologists.
 We work on topics related to collective narcissism, prejudice and intergroup conflicts, as well as other issues associated with intergroup relations.
 Our mission is to apply psychological insights to real-world problems, such as intergroup conflicts, intergroup exclusion or political radicalization.See all

-New article published in Frontiers in Psychology
+New article published in Journal of Personality and Social Psychology

 New article published in Political Psychology

 Agnieszka Golec de Zavala, Karolina Dyduch-Hazar and Dorottya Lantos have just published their systematic review on collective narcissism in Advances in Political Psychology.
 This review is the very latest summary of knowledge on collective narcissism.Read the article

 Head of PrejudiceLab

 Reader, Goldsmith, University of London, United Kingdom; University Professor, University of Social Sciences and Humanities in Poznan, Poland; Visiting Professor, ISCTE-CIS, Lisbon, Portugal.

 Mindful gratitude meditation as an intervention to address collective narcissists hostility in the face of intergroup exclusion

 This project examines whether mindful gratitude meditation - the practice of grateful appreciation of the present moment – reduces aggression among people who use aggression to retaliate to exclusion in intergroup relations i.e. collective narcissists.More about the project